napcs/temporal-gitpod-workspace/README.md

 Clone this repository and open it with GitPod to create a workspace where you can build Temporal applications without setting up a local development environment.

-The workspace starts a Temporal development server and a preview window showing the server.
+The workspace starts a Temporal development cluster and opens a preview window showing the Temporal Web UI.
 It also creates a terminal window for your worker process, your general commands, and the Temporal server.

 Once the workspace is ready, you'll want the Temporal SDK for the language you're using.